Distance education mess

 ODL in India acquired impetus with the established order of IGNOU in 1985.

-Following the Supreme Court’s judgments in Yashpal and Annamalai, the Ministry of Human Resource Development (MHRD) in August 2010 constituted the Professor NR Madhava Menon Committee to suggest measures for robust regulation of ODL.
+Following the Supreme Court’s judgments in Yashpal and Annamalai, the Ministry of Human Resource Development (MHRD) August 2010 constituted the Professor NR Madhava Menon Committee to suggest measures for robust regulation of ODL.

 ODL courses run by way of NUJS

 There is also proof to suggest that one of these allegedly worried, Ms. Vaneeta Patnaik is a founding Director in Effulgent Educators LLP, which sought to run a certificates path in association with NUJS.
-Interestingly, Ms. Patnaik made no disclosures regarding her association with Effulgent Educators LLP to the University at any point in time no matter being a member (each present and balloting) of the 29th AC and the 55th EC conferences – whilst the issue of her Effulgent Educators LLP turned into discussed.
+Interestingly, Ms. Patnaik made no disclosures regarding her association with Effulgent Educators LLP to the University at any point in time, no matter being a member (each present and balloting) of the 29th AC and the 55th EC conferences – while the issue of her Effulgent Educators LLP turned into discussed.

 Subsequent (In)action